Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110

 The pulsar was observed during its transit for four consecutive days (MJDs 60947-60950; September 29 - October 2, 2025) to characterize the search sensitivity at each stage of the pipeline.
-Figure~\ref{fig:b0329all} summarizes the results; 1381 total pulses were recorded, with 658 detected above $3\sigma_{\rm srch}$.
-8621 total candidates above the $8.5\sigma$ real-time threshold were detected; PSF-based reduction resulted in 1511 candidates; the classifier then allowed through 30 final candidates for which alerts were sent.
-No final candidates were identified on 2025-10-01; inspection of the data implies this was due to higher-than-average RFI contamination and an unfortunately timed system restart.
-The S/N distribution of pulses $>3\sigma$ peaks near $23\sigma$, consistent with the expected $19\sigma$.
+Figure~\ref{fig:b0329all} summarizes the results; {2039} total pulses were recorded, with {1863} detected above $3\sigma_{\rm srch}$. {The search is limited to report only one candidate per 3.35\,s timeseries; therefore, we expect $2039\times (134\,{\rm ms}/0.7145\,{\rm s})\approx382$ final candidates from the 2039 total pulses.} 8621 total candidates above the $8.5\sigma$ real-time threshold were detected; PSF-based reduction resulted in 1511 candidates; the classifier then allowed through {33} final candidates for which alerts were sent{, a roughly 9\% detection rate}.
+No final candidates were identified on 2025-10-01; inspection of the data implies this was due to higher-than-average RFI contamination and an unfortunately timed system restart. {From the TOA histogram, it appears that the two brightest peaks of the B0329+54 profile are detected while the third is not, though we do not perform rigorous timing; the full profile shape is in part limited by the sampling time.} The S/N distribution of pulses $>3\sigma$ peaks near {$19\sigma$ which is consistent expectations from the known 1.4\,GHz flux and NSFRB sensitivity}.
 The B0329+54 observations demonstrate the pipeline has sensitivity aligned with theoretical predictions, can decimate a large number of triggers to a manageable number of candidates, and can properly classify real astrophysical single-pulses.